okanok/grom/docs/docs/docs.md

 ## How Grom works

 Grom works, as any ORM, by mapping C# concepts to concepts in graph databases.
-A class become a node, a class property becomes a node property and a property that is a list of another class becomes a relationship.
+A class becomes a node, a class property becomes a node property and a property that is a list of another class becomes a relationship.
 Grom links objects to nodes with the internal property EntityNodeId in EntityNode.
 This way Grom knows if the object already exists in the database or not and thus if a node needs to be created or updated.